gear-foundation/gear-wiki/docs/developing-contracts/rent-system.md

 ## Can I restore a deleted program?

 Yes.
-Since the blockchain stores all states for the entire history, you can restore the state of the program to the previous block before it was deleted.
+Since the blockchain stores all states for the entire history, you can restore the program's state to the previous block before it was deleted.

 ## Why does gear use the program rent system?